wasifkazmi06/api-automation-restassured/README.md

 4. Push to the branch (git push origin feature/your-feature-name).
 5. Create a Pull Request.
 ---
-## License :scales:
-This project is licensed under the MIT License.
-See the <./LICENSE|LICENSE> file for more details.
----
 ## Contact & Support :mailbox:
 Author: Wasif Kazmi
 - Email: wasifkazmi06@gmail.com